zxdong262/ringcentral-chrome-extension-template-nospa/README.md

 # ringcentral-chrome-extension-template-nospa <!-- omit in toc -->

-RingCentral embeddable Chrome extension template for not single page app CRM site.
+RingCentral embeddable Chrome/Firefox extension template for not single page app CRM site.

 ## Table of Contents <!-- omit in toc -->